 Nell Matzen - 8 Dec, 2020

-Australia’s record-low interest rates are creeping up in the next couple of months, thanks to the announcement of the success of the Pfizer Coronavirus vaccine and the outcome of the U.S. election.
+Australia’s record-low interest rates are creeping up in the next couple of months thanks to the introduction of COVID vaccines and the RBA holding the cash rate 0.10%.
 The good news brought with it a rise in bond yields, and the average interest rate of a 30-year mortgage followed suit.

 The housing finance data from the Australian Bureau of Statistics June quarter revealed that an estimated $40 billion worth of home loans had been refinanced since March.